 Diploma in Pastoral Studies, Grand Rapids School of Bible and Music; B.A. in Religion, Shelton College; M.Div., Grace Theological Seminary; Th.M. in Old Testament and Hebrew, Grace Theological Seminary; Th.D. in Old Testament and Hebrew, Grace Theological Seminary

 Dr. Ron Manahan's visionary leadership has helped advance the institution through the development of new programs, the construction of new facilities, the expansion of global outreach, the facilitation of major gifts, and increased tuition affordability for students and families.
-In his new role as Senior Advisor to the President Dr. Manahan will assist Dr. Bill Katip with the presidential transition.
+In his role as Senior Advisor to the President, Dr. Manahan assists Dr. Bill Katip with special projects.

 V.P. for Advancement